 As your fracture starts to heal, it’s vital to follow a carefully designed program of physical therapy to ensure optimal recovery.
 Therapy helps the tissues surrounding your fractured bones to heal and stops them from getting weak from lack of use.
 It also helps build stronger bones.

+We proudly serve the greater Kansas City area.
 If you sustain a fracture, the Northland Orthopedics & Sports Medicine team provides expert surgery and effective therapies that ensure your swift recovery.
 Call them today to schedule a consultation or book an appointment online.